An unbiased estimator of the case fatality rate: Monte Carlo study

-In Figure \ref{fig:simulacionIntervalos} we observe the $cfr(t)$ values and its estimators together with the confidence intervals based on $CFR$, {presented as a shaded band around $CFR(t)$}.
-The graph corresponds to the scenario of an estimated $F$ with parameters $c_1=0.1$, $c_2=0.05$ and $d^*=120$,\textsl{ i.e.}, the daily case fatality rates jump from $0.1$ to $0.05$ on day $120$ since the {beginning} of the epidemic.
-One can observe that the $CFR$ estimator works very well in the whole epidemic as well as the confidence intervals which contain $cfr(t)$ during almost the whole epidemic. {The estimator proposed by \cite{garske2009assessing}, $CFR_G$, overestimates $cfr(t)$ for a long period of time} after day $120$, the day when the cumulative case fatality rates $cfr(t)$ start to decrease.
-On the other hand one observes that the ``naive'' case fatality rate $CFR_N$ underestimates {$cfr(t)$} during most of the epidemic.
-At the end of the epidemic all the estimators work well.
+In order to compare $CFR_N(t)$, $CFR(t)$ and $CFR_G(t)$ with $cfr(t)$, a functional boxplot of the $Nrep$ estimated curves obtained by each method is presented.
+Also the functional boxplot of $CFR_F(t)$ is presented, which is the best possible estimation of $cfr(t)$, but only computable at the end of the epidemic, as a reference.
+In each functional boxplot a plot of the curve to be estimated, $cfr(t)$, is added; see Figures \ref{fig:fboxplots1} and \ref{fig:fboxplots2}.

-In Figure \ref{fig:simulacionIntervalosFConocida} we observe the same scenario as in Figure \ref{fig:simulacionIntervalos} but using the known $F$ for the estimators and also the known $p_d$ values to calculate the variance of the confidence intervals.
-We graph since day $30$ from the start of epidemic because there are few cases and much noise during the first month.
-In addition to Figure \ref{fig:simulacionIntervalos} comments we can observe here the unbiased behaviour of $CFR_G$ while $p_d$ and $cfr(t)$ values remain constant, until day $120$.
-In that period a lower variability of $CFR_G$ estimator compared to $CFR$ is observed as well.
-Again after day $120$ when the $cfr(t)$ values start to change a better behaviour of $CFR$ estimator, as compared to $CFR_G$, is observed.
-The same comments of Figures \ref{fig:simulacionIntervalos} and \ref{fig:simulacionIntervalosFConocida} apply to all scenarios we have studied and so we only present these two graphs.
+In Figures \ref{fig:fboxplots1} and \ref{fig:fboxplots2} only results until day 200 are shown in order to make clearly visible the behaviour of the estimators at the beginning of the epidemic.
+In Figure \ref{fig:fboxplots1}, one can observe the unbiased behaviour of $CFR(t)$ during this period.
+On the other hand, the estimator proposed by \cite{garske2009assessing}, $CFR_G(t)$, overestimates $cfr(t)$ for a long period of time after day $120$, the day when the cumulative case fatality rates $cfr(t)$ start to decrease.
+On the other hand one observes the severe tendency to underestimate of the ``naive'' case fatality rate $CFR_N(t)$ during the outbreak of the epidemic.